Replacing a Drop-In, Surface-Mounted Sink

-There are two basic styles of sinks, self-rimming (or surface mounted or drop-in) and under-mount sinks.
-If you have a plastic laminate, tile or other countertop material that is not solid throughout, then your sink is a "self-rimming" or "drop-in" style of sink and sets on top of the countertop surface.
-The most typical of these installations is a stainless steel sink... setting on a plastic laminate countertop.
+There are two basic styles of sinks: self-rimming (also known as surface-mounted or drop-in) and under-mount sinks.
+If you have a laminate, tile, or other countertop material that is not solid throughout such as granite or marble, then your sink is self-rimming.
+The most typical of these installations is a stainless steel sink set on a plastic laminate countertop.

 - Adjustable wrench